 How to Fight a Fish on Light Line

-Keep the Rod Tip DOWN
+Keep the Rod Tip Down

-Keep the Rod Loaded Up
+Have the Rod Loaded Up

-Follow Your Fish!
+Follow Your Fish

 Dip Your Rod